Book an appointment

 - the fee for your visa type

-- the healthcare surcharge (if you need to pay it)
+- the immigration health surcharge (IHS), if you need to pay it

-You’ll have to pay an extra £63 fee at your appointment if you make a booking outside normal office hours, for example:
+You’ll have to pay an extra £75 fee if you book an appointment time outside normal office hours, for example:

 - before 9am, Monday to Friday